square/dagger/README.md

 ObjectGraph objectGraph = ObjectGraph.get(new DripCoffeeModule());
 ```

 In order to put the graph to use we need to create an **entry point**.
 This is usually the main class that starts the application.
 In this example, the `CoffeeApp` class serves as the entry point.
-We construct an instance of this type and then ask the object graph to inject its fields.
+We ask the graph to provide an injected instance of this type:

 ```java
 class CoffeeApp implements Runnable {